YaseenJuwale/Prog-ST10462947-POE1/README.md

 Management of Messages:

 -Create 10-digit unique message IDs at random.

 -Make message hashes using the syntax XX:X:FIRSTLAST.

 -Verify the message's maximum length of 250 characters.

 -Verify the recipient's cell phone number (+27 format).

 **User Choices:**
 -Send Message: Sends and saves the message right away.
--Disregard Message: Removes and cancels the message -Store Message: Saves a message to a JSON file so it can be sent later.
+-Disregard Message: Removes and cancels the message.
+-Store Message: Saves a message to a JSON file so it can be sent later.

 **Automated Examination:**